FKettl/desafio-data-science/README.md

 # Data Science Challenge

 A challenge initially completed for the Lighthouse selection process and updated in 2025 to compare my personal development in data science.
+The objective of this project is to predict whether an individual earns more than $50K a year based on census data.
+This is a binary classification task.

 ## How to Run: